 The Tervigon also has some offensive moves, not a whole lot, but enough to catch your opponent off guard.
 As a level 1 psyker, you have Smite, which is never a bad thing, and you also have another delivery method for Psychic Scream.
 While you can’t fire off both, your opponent may expect that power from somewhere else and position poorly.
 Catalyst is probably better though to either increase its durability or help keep the chaff screen around even longer.
 The Tervi also packs a short ranged heavy bolter (but with 4 shots), so this can help just peel off a model from a unit.
 Finally, the Tervigon also packs Monstrous Scything Talons, so it has the big D6 damage, and the Tervigon is the only HQ choice to actually pack a D6 dmg weapon, and this can be clutch in a late-game scenario or to pop a transport that is getting into your lines.
 Still, the offensive output of a Tervigon is not great.

 Just like before, spawning Termagants, while having to pay reinforcement points, isn’t a terrible idea.
 In the late game, a Tervigon in a pod with a few points left over can drop in via Tyrannocyte to a less busy part of the board and then next turn, pump out a unit to claim an objective.
 While this expensive, it can help you win the positioning war that starts on Turn 3.
 I am also still a fan of the idea of dropping a mobile firebase with a unit of 30 Devourer-Gants and a Tervigon on turn 3 and dominating a portion of the board with a unit that shoots like hell and can revive some of its losses via the Tervigon.
 Again, Jormungandr is great for this as it gives some added defense to both units and it allows for cheaper transports via a Mawloc for the Termagants, which saves you a few points over a Trygon or Tyrannocyte.
-Throw in a Malanthrope with a Ravener escort, and while expensive, this is essentially a big piece of your army that gets to appear on Turn 3 without fear of losses.
+Especially since Tervigons, Trygons, and Tyrannocytes all got points drops in CA 2018, there is more value here than before.
+Throw in a Malanthrope/Venomthropes with a Ravener escort, and while expensive, this is essentially a big piece of your army that gets to appear on Turn 3 without fear of losses.

-Of course, the Codex-Gods have not been that kind to the Tervigon.
-Quite simply, it is very expensive for what it does.
-While T8 and 14 wounds with a 3+ save seems impressive, it really isn’t with how lethal this game is.
+Of course, The Tervigon fell out of style as it was quite expensive, but thankfully, Chapter 2018 fixed that.
+The Tervigon is now 198 points with standard kit, and that is far more doable.
+While it is expensive, but it is no longer more expensive than a Flyrant.
+While T8 and 14 wounds with a 3+ save seems impressive, it really isn’t with how lethal this game is, so the Tervigon is now priced to match the fact that without substantial layered defenses (and more points/relics), a Tervigon isn’t necessarily worth 250 points.
 Without an invulnerable save, the Tervigon is likely rocking a 6+ save against most weapons that are going to hurt it, which is not so good.
 Especially since the Tervigon is a large model, it is very difficult to get it a cover save or keep it out of Line of Sight.
 Any dedicated firepower is going to start rocking the Tervigon’s world pretty quickly.
 It requires that you really invest in protecting the Tervigon, which can become points inefficient.

 Thanks as always for reading, and I’ll be back soon with everyone’s new favorite bug.
 As always, go check out what we do over at TFG Radio, and remember, LVO is barely more than a month away!
 Come say hi!